Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Georgia, youth in juvenile court have the right to counsel at all stages of delinquency proceedings.
 Ga.
 Code Ann. § 15-11-475(a).
-A child shall be advised of his or her right to counsel “prior to the commencement of the detention hearing,” (Ga.
-Uni.
+Only the child may waive his or her right to counsel under limited circumstances and only if his or her liberty is not in jeopardy.
+Ga.
+Code Ann. § 15-11-475(b)-(c).
+A child shall be advised of his or her right to counsel and their right to court-appointed counsel if they are indigent “prior to the commencement of the detention hearing,” Ga.
 Juv.
 Ct.
-R. 8.3), or at his or her first court appearance.
+R., r 8.3, or at his or her first court appearance.
 Ga.
-Code Ann. § 15-11-19(b).
-The GPDSC requires counsel to be appointed as soon as is feasible and no later than 72 hours after the initial detention or charging.
+Code Ann. § 15-11-19(b) .
+The GPDC requires counsel to be appointed as soon as is feasible and within three business days after the initial detention or charging.
 Ga.
 Code Ann. § 17-12-23(b).

 Determination of Indigence